domingasp/hotkey-overlays/README.md

 ## Limitations

 Unfortunately, it is not possible for overlays to open in front of exclusive fullscreen applications - make sure your applications are run using `borderless fullscreen`.

+When downloading the application you will recieve a security warning, the app is completely safe (check the source code) but it is not signed.
+If anyone has code signing certificates that would be appreciated to help ease the download and installation process.